gnolang/gno/docs/getting-started/playground/start.md

 ### Deploy

-Deploy allows users to quickly deploy their Gno code to the chain.
+Allows users to seamlessly deploy their Gno code to the chain.
 After connecting a Gno.land wallet, users will be able to choose which package path to deploy to, as well as which network.